aws-geospatial/amazon-location-utilities-auth-helper-js/README.md

 This example uses [MapLibre GL JS](https://maplibre.org/projects/maplibre-gl-js/) to render a map that authenticates resource requests using Amazon Cognito.

-> The authentication helper is not needed if when using MapLibre GL JS to render a map using API keys.
-It can be passed into the style endpoint following [this guide](https://docs.aws.amazon.com/location/latest/developerguide/using-apikeys.html#using-apikeys-in-maps).
+> The authentication helper is not needed when using MapLibre GL JS to render a map using API keys.
+The style descriptor URL and API key can be passed into the style endpoint following [this guide](https://docs.aws.amazon.com/location/latest/developerguide/using-apikeys.html#using-apikeys-in-maps).

 ```html
 <!-- MapLibre GL JS -->